alexanderaleskin/telegram_django_bot/README.rst

      ]

 That is, only 1 group of handlers is connected in the file (which corresponds to the ``base`` application at the conceptual level).
-Can add several groups as well, this can be convenient if you create several folders (applications) for storing code.
-As you can see from the imports uses the ``Django`` function without any redefinition.
+You can add several groups as well, this can be convenient if you create several folders (applications) for storing code.

-In the file itself with a group of handlers ``base.utrls.py`` we have the following code:
+As you can see ``Django`` functions are imported without any redefinition.

+There is following code in the specified included file ``base.utrls.py`` :

 .. code:: python